yusef-okasha97/Automated-Deployment-Nginx/README.md

 ## Getting Started

 ### Prerequisites
-- Jenkins for the CI/CD pipeline
+- Jenkins for the CI/CD pipeline.
-- Docker for containerization
+- Docker for containerization.
+- Prometheus to collect numeric metrics from services.
+- Grafana is used for visualizing the data.